Technologies in Emergency Care - TEC Vancouver Conference 2019

 In addition to enjoying a comprehensive day of programming including lectures, question & answer periods, and panel discussions, your registration to TEC Vancouver includes several perks.

 - Networking opportunities with both up-and-coming and established leaders in the field of health technology

 - Complimentary catered lunch and refreshments throughout the day

 - A certificate of attendance (upon request)

-TEC Vancouver is excited to offer a special Early Bird rate for all attendees who register prior to September 15, 2019.
-In addition, discounted pricing is available for nurses, residents, medical students, and allied health professionals.
+TEC Vancouver is excited to offer discounted pricing for non-clinical academics, nurses, residents, medical students, and allied health professionals.
 Please see full pricing details below.